 Blog

-With many people actively engaged in a full-time job search right now, we are fielding a lot of questions about how to be more effective in that search.
-One key element is knowing how to talk about yourself, including responding effectively to the dreaded request “Tell me about yourself” in both casual networking and formal interview settings.
+With many MBAs actively engaged in job searching right now, we are fielding a lot of questions about how to be more effective in that search.
+One key element is knowing how to talk about yourself, including responding effectively to the prompt “Tell me about yourself” in both casual networking and formal interview settings.

 This can be tricky to master.
-You need to find a balance between demonstrating humility and confidently promoting your track record of success.
-You need to explain exactly how your experience has prepared you to fulfill the needs of the hiring manager.
+You need to explain exactly how your experience has prepared you to help and thrive in your target areas.
+You must also find a balance between confidently promoting your track record of success and demonstrating humility.
 To help develop your “pitch” (also known as your “career narrative,” “positioning statement,” or simply “story”), consider using one of the two following frameworks.

 Framework 1: Destination Focused

-This approach, explained by communications expert and LinkedIn Learning instructor Jodi Glickman in this video, involves beginning your pitch with the most relevant pieces of information, which captures your listener’s attention quickly.
-Presenting your target destination (i.e., the job or role you want) first and then delving into your skills and background enables you to curate your experiences in a way that connects them to your target role.
+This approach, explained by communications expert and LinkedIn Learning instructor Jodi Glickman in this video, involves starting your pitch with the most relevant pieces of information for your target audience.
+Presenting your target destination (i.e., the job or role you want) first and then delving into your skills and background allows you to curate your experiences in a way that connects them to your target role (and to the listener).

 Framework 2: Theme Focused

 This approach involves crafting a pitch around the themes that are common across all your professional experiences.
-These themes could be your strengths (e.g., three or four key skills that are relevant to your target audience), your work experience (e.g., industry expertise or how you can contribute and what types of problems you can solve), or your personality attributes.
-As you pick the themes to focus on, make sure they correspond with the needs of your target audience.
+These themes could be your strengths (e.g., three or four key skills), your work experience (e.g., industry expertise, how you can contribute, what types of problems you can solve), or your personality attributes.
+As you pick themes to focus on, make sure they correspond with the needs of your target audience.
 Then, provide evidence of these themes using details about where you have worked and your specific accomplishments.

 Other Important Elements